ERDDAP/erddap/PROGRAMMER_GUIDE.md

 - Avoid bugs.\
-  If a bug isn't caught before a release, it causes problems for users (at best), returns the wrong information (at worst), is a blot on ERDDAP's reputation, and will persist on out-of-date ERDDAP installations for years.
+  If a bug isn't caught before a release, it causes problems for users (at best), returns the wrong information (at worst), is a blot on ERDDAP's reputation, and will persist on out-of-date ERDDAP™ installations for years.
 Work very hard to avoid bugs.
 Part of this is writing clean code (so it is easier to see problems).
 Part of this is writing unit tests.
 Part of this is a constant attitude of bug avoidance when you write code.
-Don't make the NATD regret adding your code to ERDDAP.\
+Don't make the NATD regret adding your code to ERDDAP™.\

 - Write a unit test or tests.\